 WHO SHOULD APPLY

 The purpose of the course is to focus on the advanced skills and techniques required to connect all aspects of your performance into a more holistic and engaging experience for the audience.
 The focus of this course is on you as an individual performer and connecting to your place in this industry.
-On top of developing your triple threat skills, you will explore the business side of the industry and how to get the most out of the experiences within it.
+As well as developing your triple threat skills, you will explore the business side of the industry and how to get the most out of the experiences within it.
 The culmination of this course is the London Industry Showcase, where you have the opportunity to pitch yourself to some of the top Agents and Casting Directors in the UK.

 Areas of Work Include: